 The governor has the right to appear and to be represented before the committee during the duration of its investigations.

 Further proceedings do not take place if the special committee finds no proof against the allegations facing the governor.
 If it finds proof, the Senate proceeds to vote on impeachment charges.
 The vote only takes place after the assurance that the governor receives a fair hearing.

 If a majority of the senators vote to uphold the impeachment charge, the governor ceases to hold office.
 If the senators vote to reject the impeachment charge, the Senate speaker should notify the speaker of the respective county assembly.

 Any member of the county assembly can only introduce the same charges before the assembly after three months from the day the Senate votes against the impeachment charges.

 The procedure for the removal of the President on grounds of incapacity under Article 144 of the Constitution should apply, with necessary modifications, to the removal of a governor.

 Vacancy in the office of the county governor

 Article 182 of the constitution provides for the procedure to fill a vacancy in the office of the county governor.
-When the Senate impeaches the governor, the deputy governor shall assume office as county governor.
-The deputy governor shall serve for the remainder of the term of the county governor.
+When the Senate impeaches the governor, the deputy governor should assume office as county governor.
+The deputy governor should serve for the remainder of the term of the county governor.

 The vacancy does not occur if the Senate rejects the impeachment charges facing the governor.
 It also does not occur when the special committee finds no proof for those charges since no further proceedings take place.
 And that is the complete process to impeach a county governor in Kenya.